maxwellreynolds/clcal/README.md

 # terminalcal
-Show your google calendar events in the command line
+Show your google calendar events in the command line (including Zoom links from the event description)

 Optional arguments
 -d: maximum number of days ahead to check (0 checks until end of today, 1 until end of tomorrow, etc.)